-The rules relating to mandatory offers restrict the scope for partial offers.
-Consequently, in accordance with the first paragraph, a partial offer may not be made if, as a result of the offer, the offeror, either alone or together with a closely related party in accordance with section I.3, could become the owner of shares representing three-tenths or more of the voting rights for all of the shares in the company.
+The rules relating to mandatory offers in the TBA restrict the scope for partial offers.
+Consequently, in accordance with the first paragraph, a partial offer may not be made if, as a result of the offer, the offeror, either alone or together with a closely related party in accordance with Chapter 3, section 5 of the TBA, could become the owner of shares representing three tenths or more of the voting rights for all of the shares in the company.
 Thus, a partial offer which does not meet the threshold triggering a mandatory offer is permitted.
-But the offeror, either alone or together with a closely related party, may already hold shares representing three-tenths or more of the voting rights in the offeree company and not be subject to the requirement to make a mandatory offer, such as where the relevant shares were already held when the provisions regarding mandatory offers in these rules originally entered into force (on 1 January 2010).
+But the offeror, either alone or together with a closely related party in accordance with Chapter 3, section 5 of the TBA, may already hold shares representing three tenths or more of the voting rights in the offeree company and not be subject to the requirement to make a mandatory offer, such as where the relevant shares were already held when the statutory provisions regarding mandatory offers entered into force.
 In this case, a partial offer relating to some of the other shares in the company may be made.
 If the shareholding is based on an exemption from the requirement to make a mandatory offer granted by the Securities Counsel, the possibility to make a partial offer for some of the other shares depends on the wording of the exemption.